jimbateson/jamesbateson.co.uk/src/pages/about.md

 ---
 layout: layouts/page.njk
 title: About
-bannerSummary: Developing, running, walking, cooking and looking old.
+bannerSummary: I’m James, a front-end developer from Lancaster.
 bannerImage: /images/coniston-15.png
 bannerImageClass: rounded
 permalink: /about/
 metaTitle: James Bateson / About Me
-metaDesc: I’m James, a front-end developer living and working in Lancaster for Fat Media.
-I’ve been building for the web since 2013 and most enjoy working with HTML and CSS.
+metaDesc: I’m James, a front-end developer from Lancaster.
 socialImage: /images/social-share-default.jpg
 ---
-I’m James, a front-end developer living and working in Lancaster for [Fat Media](https://www.fatmedia.co.uk/).
-I’ve been building for the web since 2013 and most enjoy programming with HTML and CSS.
+With a background in design, I'm now focused on the front-end and especially enjoy programming with HTML and CSS.

-From building a stats website for my 5-a-side team in school, I gained a real passion for designing and building for the web.
-I graduated from Leeds Beckett (then Metropolitan) University with a degree in Multimedia Technology.
-Alongside building up my web design/development skills, this course gave me the chance to try lots of disciplines in media.

-I see myself very much being on the 'front of the front-end' and love building accessible, responsive layouts and UI/UX interactions using HTML, CSS, and JavaScript, as well as trying to recreate print layouts on the web with modern layout features such as CSS grid.

-## Skillset

-Tools/software/languages I have used during my development career, and use frequently.

-* HTML
-* CSS (Sass preprocessor - scss)
-* JavaScript (jQuery & vanilla)
-* VSCode
-* WordPress
-* Umbraco
-* Drupal
-* Task runners (Grunt & npm scripts)
-* Git (gitflow)
-* Zeplin

-## I’m currently learning...

-Whether it be an online course or a physical book, I'm always trying to add to my skillset.

-* Accessibility
-* Vue.js
-* Electron
-* JavaScript...always
+After discovering my passion for building on the web at school when building a website for my five-a-side team, I have over 5 years of experience in creating performant, accessible user experiences and have worked with clients such as Lakeland, Warburtons, and YOTEL.

+Day-to-day I use modern front-end techniques to solve a multitude of problems efficiently.
+Aided by tools such as task runners, linters, and frameworks.

 ## It’s not all about the codes